Scientist-Ansh/Bootstrap-module1/README.md

 This is the web page that i built while learning bootstrap from coursera.

-It has 3 pages, contains modals, carosusels , forms and cards
+It has 3 pages, contains modals, carousels , forms and cards

 Most of the styling is done in bootstrap.